Thoughtless2025/thoughtless-v2/docs/FRONTEND_DESIGN.md

 *   **User Authentication:** The steps involved in signing up, logging in, and managing user sessions.
 *   **App Navigation:** How users move between different sections of the app.

-## Technology Stack (Android):

-*   **Language:** Kotlin (preferred) or Java.
-*   **UI Toolkit:** Jetpack Compose (preferred for modern Android development) or XML Layouts.
-*   **Architecture:** Recommended to follow a modern Android architecture pattern like MVVM (Model-View-ViewModel).
-*   **Networking:** Libraries like Retrofit or Ktor for interacting with the backend API.
-*   **Local Data Storage:** If necessary, Room Database for structured local data or SharedPreferences for simple key-value storage.
-*   **Firebase SDKs:** Integration with Firebase Authentication, Firestore, and potentially other relevant Firebase services.

-## Integration with Firebase Backend:
+## Backend Integration:

-*   The Android frontend will interact with the Firebase backend services (Authentication, Firestore, Cloud Functions) to manage user accounts, store and retrieve chat data, and execute backend logic.
+The frontend will interact with the Firebase backend services (Authentication, Firestore, Cloud Functions) to manage user accounts, store and retrieve chat data, and execute backend logic.

 *   Firestore will be used as the primary database for storing chat messages and session metadata.
 *   Firebase Authentication will handle user registration and login.
 *   Cloud Functions may be used for backend logic triggered by frontend actions or database changes.